pborreli/Canopy/README.md

         ]
 ```

-It exposes powerful hepers for working with tree data structures:
+It exposes powerful helpers for working with tree data structures:

 ```elm
 node 1